 - Measures the thickness of the oil on water

-- Detects oil under the water surface (submerged oil) down to 3 meters
+- Detects oil in the water column (submerged oil) down to 3 meters

-- No false alarms, as the Lidar detects oil by sensing light response induced by laser beam hitting oil molecules in water
+- No false alarms, as the Lidar detects oil by sensing light response induced by laser beam hitting organic molecules in the water

 We are able to match real-time findings of oil with existing samples, thus able to provide accurate classification of oil type in real-time.
 This saves need for travel, man-hours and costly transportation to lab of traditional water sampling.